-Since then, Mark Boric has turned his modest blog railing against Victorian soccer into the formidable Australian historical library Melbourne Soccer.
+Since then, Mark Boric turned his modest blog railing against Victorian soccer into the formidable Australian historical library Melbourne Soccer.

 Club histories